Teatish/MQ2Collectible/README.md

 ```
 /collectible collected|need|both|help log|bazaar|console (optional: expansion|collection "name")

-${Collectible["collectible name"]} returns true/false
+${Collectible["collectible name"]}
 ```

 - Parameters must be ordered as shown.
-- The "name" must be enclosed with quotes.
+- The "name" must be enclosed by quotes.
 - Logfiles are appended to.
-- Be sure to use the entire collection name, including parentheses, e.g. "Headhunter (The Overthere)"
+- Use the entire collection name including parentheses, e.g. "Headhunter (The Overthere)"
+- Collections of collections will slip into the results, e.g. "Dead Relics".

 ### Parameter Abbreviations